-Although the AD7661 is easy to drive, the driver amplifier needs to meet the following requirements:
+Although the AD7666 is easy to drive, the driver amplifier needs to meet the following requirements:

-• The driver amplifier and the AD7661 analog input circuit must be able to settle for a full-scale step of the capacitor array at a 16-bit level (0.0015%).
+• The driver amplifier and the AD7666 analog input circuit must be able to settle for a full-scale step of the capacitor array at a 16-bit level (0.0015%).
 In the amplifier's data sheet, settling at 0.1% to 0.01% is more commonly specified.
 This could differ significantly from the settling time at a 16-bit level and should be verified prior to driver selection.
-The tiny op amp OP184, which combines ultra low noise and high gain-bandwidth, meets this settling time requirement.

-• The noise generated by the driver amplifier needs to be kept as low as possible in order to preserve the SNR and transition noise performance of the AD7661.
-The noise coming from the driver is filtered by the AD7661 analog input circuit 1-pole low-pass filter made by R1 and C2 or by the external filter, if one is used.
+The tiny op amp AD8021, which combines ultra low noise and high gain-bandwidth, meets this settling time requirement even when used with gains up to 13. • The noise generated by the driver amplifier needs to be kept as low as possible in order to preserve the SNR and transition noise performance of the AD7666.
+The noise coming from the driver is filtered by the AD7666 analog input circuit, 1-pole, low-pass filter made by R1 and C2 or by the external filter, if one is used.
 The SNR degradation due to the amplifier is where:

-$$SNR{LOSS} = 20 \log \left( \frac{28}{\sqrt{784 + \frac{\pi}{2} f{-3dB} (Ne_N)^2}} \right)$$ eN is the equivalent input noise voltage of the op amp, in nV/√Hz.
+$$SNR{LOSS} = 20 \log \left(\frac{28}{\sqrt{784 + \frac{\pi}{2} f{-3dB} (Ne_N)^2}} \right)$$

-$f{-3dB}$ is the input bandwidth, in MHz, of the AD7661 (0.82) or the cutoff frequency of the input filter, if one is used.

-N is the noise factor of the amplifier (+1 in buffer configuration).
+- f{-3dB} is the input bandwidth of the AD7666 (13 MHz) or the cutoff frequency of the input filter (3.9 MHz), if one is used. - N is the noise factor of the amplifier (+1 in buffer configuration). - e_N is the equivalent input noise voltage of the op amp, in $nV/\sqrt{Hz}.$

-For example, the OP184 driver, which has an equivalent input noise of 4 nV/ $\sqrt{\text{Hz}}$ and a noise gain of +1 when configured as a buffer, degrades the SNR by only 0.11 dB.
+For instance, a driver with an equivalent input noise of $2 \text{ nV}/\sqrt{\text{Hz}}$, like the AD8021 with a noise gain of +1 when configured as a buffer, degrades the SNR by only 0.13 dB when using the filter shown in Figure 26, and by 0.43 dB without the filter shown in Figure 26.

-• The driver needs to have a THD performance suitable to that of the AD7661.
+• The driver needs to have a THD performance suitable to that of the AD7666.
 Figure 15 gives the THD versus frequency that the driver should exceed.

-The OP184, OP162 or AD8519 meet these requirements and are usually appropriate for almost all applications.
-As an alternative, in very high speed and noise-sensitive applications, the AD8021 with an external 10 pF compensation capacitor can be used.
-This capacitor should have good linearity as an NPO ceramic or mica type.
+The AD8021 meets these requirements and is appropriate for almost all applications.
+The AD8021 needs a 10 pF external compensation capacitor that should have good linearity as an NPO ceramic or mica type.
 Moreover, the use of a noninverting +1 gain arrangement is recommended and helps to obtain the best signal-to-noise ratio.

-• The AD8022 could also be used if a dual version is needed and gain of +1 is present.
+The AD8022 could also be used if a dual version is needed and gain of 1 is present.
 The AD829 is an alternative in applications where high frequency (above 100 kHz) performance is not required.
-In gain of +1 applications, it requires an 82 pF compensation capacitor.
+In gain of 1 applications, it requires an 82 pF compensation capacitor.
 The AD8610 is an option when low bias current is needed in low frequency applications.